BlockstreamResearch/scriptless-scripts/md/atomic-swap.md

    discrete logarithm from a signature on one chain, and conversely to extract a signature from the same discrete logarithm on the other chain.
 3. B validates, that knowing the discrete logarithm would actually allow him to obtain a valid signature from the adaptor signature he got from A.
-4. B then creates an adaptor signature with the adaptor A has given him before.
-That adaptor signature would give A her coins on one chain.
+4. B then signs to give A her coins on one chain.
-5. A converts the adaptor signature from B to a valid signature by using her knowledge of the discrete logarithm, then A signs to take her coins, B is able to extract the discrete logarithm from her signature.
+5. When A signs to take her coins, B is able to extract a discrete logarithm from her signature.
 6. He uses this to form a signature on the other chain, giving him A's coins.